0x3alex/stack/README.md

 # stack
  generic stack implementation in c

-The pointer, which is set when calling
+The pointer, which is set, when calling
 ```c
 new_stack_...
 ```